 Inspect the shipping container for damage.
-If the shipping container seems to be damaged, retain it until all contents have been inspected and the unit has been mechanically and electrically tested.
-Verify receipt of the following items:
+If the shipping container seems to be damaged, keep it until you have inspected the contents and tested the unit mechanically and electrically.
+Verify that you have received the following items within the package:

-- 1. MX65E Series Linear Transmitter Main Unit
+- 1. E-O Converter Main Unit

 - 2. Power Cord According to Local Power Supply

-- 3. PM Loopback Fiber Optic Cable
+- 3. PM Loopback Fiber Optic Cable (Not Included with MX40G-850 Converter)

 - 4. Interlock Keys

 - 5. 2.5 mm Interlock Pin (in Back Panel)

 - 6. 1.25 A 250 VAC Fuse

 - 7. USB Type A to Type B Cable, 6' Long

+- 8. USB Storage Device with .s2p File Characterizing Instrument